Name of Organization: Africa AHEAD – Zimbabwe

 2011-2015: 44,444 members in 956 CHCs/SCHs with an estimated 171,445 direct beneficiaries.

 UNICEF: direct beneficiary

 UK Lottery: sub grantee of Mercy Corps/

 Number of staff employed by Organization:

 In 2022 there are 45 full time staff of which 19 are women.

 Specific strengths/ capacity related to the EU Water Facility Grant:

-We can claim to be one of the most innovative and creative local NGO having consistently piloted technologies and mobilization strategies that work.
+We can justifiably claim to be one of the most innovative and creative local NGOs having consistently piloted technologies and mobilization strategies that work.
 As the originator of the Community Health Club approach we are the foremost experts in how to achieve sustainable development through these viable community structures.
 We can also ensure that any project that are introduced into areas where are already working will be assured strong community buy-in as well as saving project start up time as our communities are already well organized and ripe for further development.

 We are a dedicated group of practitioners ready to be full partners with any serious international organization which values holistic development and can appreciate the benefits of using Community Health Clubs to ensure long term sustainability.
 We are committed to take full responsibility for our programme and require assurance that any partners entertain similar high standards of best practice.